blitz-js/awesome-blitzjs/README.md

 ### Custom Recipes

-Hmm.
-It's kind of quiet here right now.
-At least you can learn how to [write your own recipes](https://blitzjs.com/docs/writing-recipes).
+Got a big idea but don't know how to get started?
+Learn to [write your own recipes](https://blitzjs.com/docs/writing-recipes)!

 - [tailwindui](https://github.com/jamiedavenport/blitzjs-tailwindui-recipe) - Style your app with [Tailwind UI](https://tailwindui.com/)